crmonteiro/academic/content/post/201805sciwrite.en.md

 date: 2018-05-04T15:48:01+01:00
 draft: false
 tags: ["writing"]
 summary: "‘Clear thinking becomes clear writing,’ William Zinsser wrote.
 ‘One can’t exist without the other.’
-Learning to write well is the goal of _Writing in the Sciences_, an eight-week course taught by Kristin Sainani from Stanford University."
+Improving this skill is the goal of _Writing in the Sciences_, an eight-week course taught by Kristin Sainani from Stanford University."
 slug: "writing-in-the-sciences"
 ---